The non-billable hours your utilization rate hides (and why they matter more than the number itself)

 This management is impossible with a single utilization number.
 You cannot improve what you do not see.

+The utilization rate tells you what happened.
+The non-billable breakdown tells you why, and which of the three categories is responsible for the gap between your target and your actual performance.
 Billable utilization rate remains a useful metric.
 It shows aggregate capacity deployment and provides a starting point for profitability planning.
 You should track it.

 But you should not stop there.
 The consultants with the same utilization rate are not the same.
 The non-billable hours hiding behind that percentage contain information that the percentage obscures.